CCC-SLP Salary and Career Outlook

 Advanced CCC-SLP Certifications

-BCS specialty certification is available in a variety of areas for CCC-SLPs.
+BCS specialty certification is available in various areas for CCC-SLPs.
 There are additional specialty certifications outside of BCS that CCC-SLPs may be interested in pursuing.
-The below list details some of these advanced certifications.
+The list below details some of these advanced certifications.

 Further Your Speech Pathologist Career with Certifications